Those of us who choose to be a small business owner are in some way required to step into leadership, even if we’re not explicitly aware of it.

 And since Kiehl has shown an astounding 5-times increase in financial performance in businesses with ‘leaders of strong character’, strong leadership is critical to deciding whether our business will thrive or fizzle out.
 So to all you small business owners out there who want to step up your leadership game and more consciously and proactively choose to be a leader of ‘strong character’, here are my 7 tips on how to do it:

 - Genuinely care about the people you’re serving and leading.
 Connect with them.
-Request regular feedback, listen to the feedback and act upon it – #listen #compassion #service #devotion.
+Request regular feedback, listento the feedback and act upon it – #Listen #Compassion.

 - Be transparent and vulnerable when you need to be.
 Admit your mistakes.
 It’s OK to be ‘imperfect’ and still lead your people.
-Genuine vulnerability is a strength, not a weakness and your people will respect you even more for it – #responsibility #forgiveness #compassion.
+Genuine vulnerability is a strength, not a weakness and your people will respect you even more for it – #Responsibility #Forgiveness

 - Be kind, compassionate and forgiving to others.
-Failure is success when we learn from it – #compassion #forgiveness #integrity.
+Failure is success when we learn from it – #FailureisFeedback

-What are some of the commitments you can make to yourself to uphold greater levels of ‘character’ in your role as a leader?
+What are some of the commitments you can make to yourself to uphold greater levels of ‘character’ and become a truly inspiring leader in your role as a business owner?

 In service to helping you live your brightest life,